kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 # 4- Hand signal Audio Control

-Create a program that uses hand gestures captured from the camera to detect the hand signal and control the audio or a song that is being played in the background.
+Create a program that uses computers camera to detect hand gestures and use the to control playing audio file to play/stop it.

 ## Requirements: